korpling/graphANNIS/docs/src/rest/configuration.md

 ## [logging] section

 Per default, graphANNIS will only output information, warning and error messages.
 To also enable debug output, set the value for the `debug` field to `true`.
-You can set the optional value `file` to a file path to also add the log messages to the given file.
-**The log file is not emptied, you have to clear it regulary**, e.g. with `logrotate` on a Linux server.
+You can set the optional value `file` to a file path to also add the log messages to the given file. **The log file is not emptied automatically, you have to clean it regulary**, e.g. with `logrotate` on a Linux server.

 ## [auth] section